yellobyte/LED-Strip-Light-Organ/README.md

 ### The Power-PCB: ###

-The little Arduino Nano 328P module is the ideal device for sampling the three filter outputs and generating PWM signals needed by the power stages.
+The Arduino Nano 328P module is an ideal device for sampling the three filter outputs and generating PWM signals needed by the power stages.
 It only runs on 16MHz but this proved to be fast enough for the task.

 The code running on the Arduino Nano is available in folder [Software](https://github.com/yellobyte/LED-Strip-Light-Organ/Software).
-The IDE used was VSCode/PlatformIO.
+The code was generated with VSCode/PlatformIO.

-The Power MOSFETs IRF540N work as High-Side Switch (common drain configuration) and need a gate voltage higher than TTL can provide in this application, thats why 12V DC-DC converters (I/O isolated) had to be used.
+The Power MOSFETs IRF540N work as High-Side Switches (in "common drain" configuration) and need a gate voltage higher than the Nano can provide in this application, thats why 12V DC-DC converters (I/O isolated -> output side floating) had to be used.
 The reason is that the source voltage of the MOSFETs approaches the +12V= supply voltage when switched on.
 To keep the MOSFETs turned on the IR2125 outputs must drive the MOSFETs gate voltage 10-12V higher than the supply voltage.

-Shunt resistors (R6/R12/R18) are used between the MOSFETs and the LED strips in order to measure the output current and allow to utilize the current sense input of the MOSFET drivers IR2125.
+Shunt resistors (R6/R12/R18) are used between the MOSFETs and the LED strips in order to measure the output current and utilize the current sense input of the MOSFET drivers IR2125.
 When the IR2125 detects overcurrent it shuts down immediately until the next PWM impuls.
 The software in the Arduino Nano detects this condition and shuts down the affected channel for a few seconds before releasing it again.
 No harm is done at all in case you have a permanent short on the output lines, provided you properly calibrated the trigger point of course!

-The power stages by design could deliver a few amperes per channel, but in my case the external 12V power supply at hand (Mean Well GS90A12) can only deliver 6.7A DC, so I calibrated the current limit to about 2.2A per channel using trimpots (trimmer potentiometer R7/R13/R19).
-The driver MOSFETs IRF540N operate way from their absolute maximum ratings and only get handwarm in the enclosure (Model EXN-23361-SV from Bud Industries).
+The power stages by design could deliver 3-4 amperes per channel without problems.
+In practice the limiting factor probably will be the external 12V DC power supply.
+The driver MOSFETs IRF540N (Idmax > 20A) operate way from their absolute maximum ratings and only get handwarm in the enclosure (Model EXN-23361-SV from Bud Industries).

 A temperature sensor LM35DZ connected to an Arduino Nano analog input pin is used to measure the temperature inside the enclosure.
-Temperatures over 50° celsius will shut down all channels and temperatures below 40° celsius will release them again.
-However, during my hour long tests the temperature overload never got triggered.
+Temperatures over 50° celsius will shut down all channels and only temperatures below 40° celsius will release them.
+However, during my hour long tests the temperature overload never got triggered for the temperature inside the enclosure always hovered around 35-38° celsius.

 JP1/JP2/JP3 are only needed for testing purposes, in normal working mode pins 1 & 2 should be shorted in order to allow the overload signal from the IR2125 ICs reach the Arduino Nano.
 R2/SV3 are only used for testing purposes as well.

-Push button S1 is only used for selecting the working mode.
+Push button S1 is used for selecting the working mode.

 The three TVS Diodes P6KE20A (D5/D9/D13) in parallel with the output sockets have a very fast response time and protect the device from possibly harmful voltage transients that might travel in from connected LED Strips.
 The latter act like big antennas when a few meters long!

-D1 provides the very stable reference voltage needed by the A/D converters in the Arduino Nano.
+D1 provides a very stable reference voltage needed by the A/D converters in the Arduino Nano.

 <img src="EagleFiles/Power-PCB/Schematic.JPG">